ad-si/RosettaGit/content/tasks/bitmap.md

     pxRow      [][]Pixel // rows of pixels as slices of px }

-const creator = "# Creator: Rosetta Code http://rosettacode.org/"
+const creator = "# Creator: RosettaGit https://www.rosettagit.org"

 // New is a Bitmap "constructor."
 Parameters x and y are extents.
 // That is, the new bitmap will have x columns and y rows.